Simmons Academic Mentors (SAMs)

 SAMs will also hold weekly drop in hours throughout the year to answer any questions you might have.
 SAMs also facilitate programming to support you throughout your first year at Simmons.
 If you think you might have something in common with any SAM or have a question about one of their majors, please feel free to reach out.

 Are you undecided?
 The SAMs can help!
 They can help you narrow down which courses to take and help you fill your PLAN requirements along the way.
 Please feel free to reach out to any SAM via email!

 |Maude Elovitz||Sociology, Masters in Public Policy 3+1|

 |Alexa Figueroa||Biochemistry, Pre-Med|

 |Lena Syed||Nutrition & Dietetics, Economics, Pre-Dental||Biology and Biostatistics|

 Get to know our SAMs

-Lena is a junior Nutrition & Dietetics major on the pre-dental track, and is originally from North Reading MA.
+Lena is a junior double majoring in Nutrition & Dietetics and Economics, and is on the pre-dental track.
 Her affinity towards artistry along with her interests in science and healthcare are just some of the factors that have inspired her to pursue a career in dentistry.
-She is a member of the Honors Program and works part-time as an Emergency Medical Technician.
-Lena is the Co-President of Simmons Islamic Society, and writes for Mindscope, a science-based magazine on campus, and Nutrition Perspectives, a nutrition magazine at Simmons.
-During her free time, she loves trying different food places in Boston, posting on her nutrition blog, running around the city, playing musical instruments, learning new things, and making people feel happy.
-She is very excited to work as a SAM this year!
+She is a member of the Honors Program, and does research with the Chemistry and Physics Department on a project that she and two classmates designed and proposed in 2018.
+During her free time, she loves trying different food places in Boston, going for runs around the city, playing musical instruments, learning new things, and making people feel happy.
+She is very excited to continue working as a SAM this year!